bmwiedemann/reproducibleopensuse/README.md

 Setup:
 1. git clone this repo.
 Some parts of the code assume that it is available in ~/reproducibleopensuse

+2. install dependencies with `zypper install osc build build-compare kvm perl-JSON`

-2. `export PATH=$PATH:/path/to/reproducibleopensuse`
+3. `export PATH=$PATH:/path/to/reproducibleopensuse`

-3. make sure you can build a package with `osc build --vm-type=kvm` You probably need to adjust your `~/.oscrc`
+4. make sure you can build a package with `osc build --vm-type=kvm` You probably need to adjust your `~/.oscrc`

 This config is known to work (except for huge packages like chromium that work with 8GB RAM):